Laurens van der Post: Post-war life

 With the war over and his business with the army concluded, van der Post returned to South Africa in late 1947 to work at the Natal Daily News, but with the election of the National Party and the onset of apartheid he traveled back to London.
 He later published a critique of apartheid (The Dark Eye in Africa, 1955), basing many of his insights on his developing interest in psychology.
 In May 1949, he was commissioned by the Colonial Development Corporation (CDC) to "assess the livestock capacities of the uninhabited Nyika and Mulanje plateaux of Nyasaland" (now part of Malawi).
 Around this time he divorced Marjorie, and on 13 October 1949, married Ingaret Giffard.

-When he was 46 in the early 1950s, van der Post sexually abused a 14-year-old girl who he was given responsibility for during a sea voyage to England.
-He later abandoned her after he impregnated her.
-The girl subsequently gave birth to a daughter, Cari Mostert.
-Van der Post gave the mother a small allowance and met his daughter on several occasions, but never acknowledged her.

 He went on honeymoon with Ingaret to Switzerland, where his new wife introduced him to Carl Jung.
-Jung was to have probably a greater influence upon him than anybody else, and he later said that he had never met anyone of Jung's stature.
-He continued to work on a travel book about his Nyasaland adventures called Venture to the Interior, which became an immediate best-seller in the US and Europe on its publication in 1952.
+Jung was to have probably a greater influence on him than anybody else, and he later said that he had never met anyone of Jung's stature.
+He continued to work on a travel book about his Nyasaland adventures called Venture to the Interior, which became an immediate best-seller in the US and Europe upon its publication in 1952.